GaetanoPiazzolla/gptdemo/QUERIES.md

 with or without a correct HTTP header.

 ---
-Generate a curl request so that I can test this endpoint manually
+Generate a curl request so that I can test the save book endpoint manually

 ---
 I would like to add logging to my application.
 Is it better to log on